Multilingual Translation Using Okapi + OmegaT

 |Language||Unicode Font||Download Link|

-In this document we have one sample XML file (100001000014322_421_6.0_frc.xml) to translate into 6 target languages: Thai, Indonesian, Malay, Vietnamese, Lao, and Khmer.
-The client has provided us the full set of XML related config files, e.g. DTD and Stylesheet file.
+In this document, we have one sample XML file (100001000014322_421_6.0_frc.xml) to translate into 6 target languages: Thai, Indonesian, Malay, Vietnamese, Lao, and Khmer.
+The client has provided us with the full set of XML-related config files, e.g. DTD and Stylesheet files.
 The recommended file structure organization is listed below:

 Start Okapi Rainbow.

 Select the command New from the File menu (or press Ctrl+N).
 Press the Save button and save the project in the project folder Demo with the name ipas.rbp, e.g. “D: Demoipas.rbp”.